open-simulation-platform/open-simulation-platform.github.io/model-interface-validator.md

 [Link to MSMI]()

-Multivariable connections: One of the main benefits of MSMI is that it enables the implementation of multi-variable connections with simultaneous verification of semantical correctness.
+Multi-variable connections: One of the main benefits of MSMI is that it enables the implementation of multi-variable connections with simultaneous verification of semantical correctness.
-Today connection of two FMUs is a matter of connecting signal by signal,  as shown in Fig. 2, interpreting the signal names and deducing which connections are probably correct.
+Today connection of two FMUs is a matter of connecting signal by signal,  as shown in Fig. 1, interpreting the signal names and deducing which connections are probably correct.
 Also, ensuring matching units might be a matter of consulting documentation, or possibly communication with the model developers.

 <figure>